amireldor/i3blockstimerthing/README.md

 This file is by default saved into `/tmp` so I don't pollute your home folder (how considerate of me!).
 You can change that with an `I3BLOCKSTIMERTHING_FILE` environment variable which is easily passed-through from your i3blocks config:

     [i3blockstimerthing]
     command=/home/amir/dev/i3blockstimerthing/i3blockstimerthing.py
     interval=1
     I3BLOCKSTIMERTHING_FILE=/home/amir/.i3blockstimerthing

 Saving the file in your home folder makes it persist between reboots which is super-awesome(!).

+When the counter is over 25 minutes, it shows as red.
+You can disable this behavior with something like POMODOR_TIMER=0 in the config file (next to I3BLOCKSTIMERTHING_FILE for example).

 ## TODO

 - [x] Configurable filename for keeping timer start, allowing to keep the timer running even after restatrts
- - [ ] Be red and sad when >25m, should also be configurable for on/off and the time passed for when to shout at you
+- [x] Be red and sad when >25m, should also be configurable for on/off and the time passed for when to shout at you
 - [ ] Better python-foo
 - [ ] Customizable formatting of the text
 - [x] Does anyone want this to run for days? hours? if so, support h:mm:ss formats :) and not only m:ss (thanks AdrianoFerrari)
 - [ ] I think that's it, I'm very proud of myself.